 On 10th January 2008, when the Government confirmed it wanted new reactors to go-ahead, it said it would carry out ‘facilitative actions’ to speed up their construction.

 The Nuclear National Policy Statement (NPS) was intended to list sites suitable for new nuclear stations by the end of 2025.
-It also establishes the ‘need’ for new reactors, so the subsequent planning process will only deal with site specific issues.
+It also establishes the ‘need’ for new reactors, so the subsequent planning process would only need to deal with site specific issues.
 On 18th July 2011 the House of Commons debated and approved the six finalised National Policy Statements for Energy and the then Secretary of State for Energy and Climate Change, Chris Huhne, designated them under the 2008 Planning Act the day after.